merenlab/merenlab.org/tutorials/vibrio-jasicida-pangenome/index.md

 This is not necessarily a standard step of turning FASTA files to contigs databases, but when we need to work with a bunch of contigs databases in anvi'o, we use a special file called {% include ARTIFACT name="external-genomes" %} to describe them all together in one place as a logically relevant group of contigs databases (in case you are curious, yes there also is an {% include ARTIFACT name="internal-genomes" %} file format).
 So let's create one here so we can use it for our downstream analyses.

 The structure of the {% include ARTIFACT name="external-genomes" %} file is simple: it is a two-column TAB-delimited file.
 One can easily create it using EXCEL or any kind of text editor.
-But anvi'o comes with a script, {% include ARTIFACT name="anvi-script-gen-genomes-file" %} to create one from all the contigs databases found in a directory.
+But anvi'o comes with a script, {% include PROGRAM name="anvi-script-gen-genomes-file" %} to create one from all the contigs databases found in a directory.
 So let's use that to generate an external genomes file:

 ```
 anvi-script-gen-genomes-file --input-dir . \